sanjaytaylor2012/social-media-app/README.md

 username: test@gmail.com
 password: test123

-for a look at an already setup profile!
+for a look at an already setup profile, or create your own account!

 Note: this site is not optimized for mobile yet, so it will not look right on a phone.
 Also, this is still in development and will have some bugs.